A dance film examining the connection between our younger and older selves; what we keep and what we lose.

 “A directorial triumph for Eve McConnachie, Scottish Ballet’s in-house filmmaker, the piece is rich with emotive close-ups – the twist of a hand, glimpse of a cheek, flutter of an eyelash or drag of a pointe shoe across the floor.” – The Scotsman

-Sadly Jill passed away in March 2020.
+Sadly dancer Jill Ferguson passed away in March 2020.
 She was a wonderful person and gifted dancer.
 This film is dedicated to her memory.

 Behind the Scenes Gallery (photos by Christina Riley)